jhordyess/stand-up-reminder/README.md

 ## How it works

 The device uses an ultrasonic sensor to detect if a person is sitting on a chair and, if they are, starts a timer to measure how long they remain seated(30 min).
 If the person sits for too long, the device emits a sound to remind them to stand up and move around.
-Additionally, the device includes a button to silence the sound and provides visual feedback through a multifunction shield.
+Additionally, the device provides visual feedback through a multifunction shield.

 ## Requirements

 ### Hardware

-To build this device, the following items are required
+To build this device, the following items are required:

 - Arduino microcontroller (Arduino UNO R3 was used)
 - Arduino Multifunction Shield (for Arduino Uno R3)